Impact of Weighted Average Cost of Capital and Profitability on Economic Value Added of Firms in the Industrial Sector

 Listed in

-In the context of financial decision-making, Economic Value Added (EVA) is a relevant indicator for assessing firms’ financial efficiency.
+In a context where the measurement of economic value is key for financial decision-making, Economic Value Added (EVA) stands out as a relevant indicator for assessing companies’ financial performance efficiency.
 This research aimed to determine the impact of the Weighted Average Cost of Capital (WACC) and profitability on the EVA of industrial sector companies in Peru.
-The study employed a quantitative, correlational–causal, non-experimental design.
+A quantitative approach was used, with a correlational-causal and non-experimental design.
 The sample included four industrial sector companies listed on the Lima Stock Exchange (BVL).
-Data were collected through document review and analyzed using panel data regression models with a longitudinal approach.
-The results show that Return on Equity (ROE) is a statistically significant predictor of EVA in all companies, indicating a direct relationship.
+The authors applied the document review technique, and the correlational analysis was carried out using linear regression.
+Results show that Return on Equity (ROE) is a statistically significant predictor of EVA across all companies analyzed, indicating a direct relationship.
 In contrast, WACC showed a weak relationship with the variables studied.
-It is concluded that profitability shows a stronger and more consistent influence on EVA than WACC, although the impact of WACC varies across companies.
+It is concluded that profitability has a greater influence on EVA than WACC.
 However, the relationship between WACC, ROE, and EVA differs among companies.
-The model explains a moderate share of EVA variability (14.39% to 50.52%), suggesting that factors beyond WACC and profitability also contribute to value creation.
-These results provide both theoretical insights into financial performance metrics and practical guidance for managers in emerging markets.
+The model explains a moderate variability in EVA, suggesting that other factors not considered in the model also affect the generation of economic value.